cockroachdb/docs/frequently-asked-questions.md

 ## How does CockroachDB differ from Cassandra, HBase, MongoDB, or Riak?

-While all of these databases support distributed transactions, Cockroach is the only one that provides strongly-consistent, ACID-compliant transactions and the convenience and familiarity of a SQL API.
+While all of these are distributed databases, only CockroachDB supports distributed transactions and provides strong consistency.
+Also, these other databases provide custom APIs, whereas CockroachDB offers standard SQL with extensions.

 ## Can a MySQL or Postgres application be migrated to CockroachDB?

 The Alpha (soon Beta) version of CockroachDB is intended for use with new applications.
-The subset of SQL we currently support makes porting an existing application impractical unless it is only a very lightweight consumer of SQL functionality.
+The initial subset of SQL we support is small relative to the extensive standard, and every popular database implements its own set of extensions and exhibits a unique set of idiosyncracies.
+This makes porting an existing application impractical unless it is only a very lightweight consumer of SQL functionality.

 ## How easy is it to install CockroachDB?